openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    class instance
    field modifier
    class declaration
-   hiding
+   shadowing
    access
    superclass
    superinterface
    class declaration body

-If a hidden field is static, then it can be accessed with the qualification of a superclass or of a superinterface, or with a field access expression with the keyword ``super`` (see :ref:`Field Access Expressions`).
+If a shadowed field is static, then it can be accessed only with the qualification of a superclass or of a superinterface name (see :ref:`Field Access Expression`).

 A class can access all non-private fields of a superclass and superinterfaces from its direct superclass and direct superinterfaces if such non-private fields are both:

 -  Accessible (see :ref:`Scopes`) to code in the class; and
--  Not hidden by a declaration in the class.
+-  Not shadowed by a declaration in the class.

 A class can inherit more than one field or property with the same name from its superinterfaces, or from both its superclass and superinterfaces.
 However,